Caterpillar Class 2017-18

 Occasionally, children may be asked to do some research on a particular topic for homework, although a letter will accompany this, explaining what to do and clarifying any issues.

-If you have any questions or queries about life in Caterpillar Class, please come and talk to me.
+As always, if you have any questions or queries about your child or about life in Caterpillar Class, please come and talk to me.

 Mr Lewis and the Caterpillar Class Team